CeciliaBot/E7Tools/README.md

 }
 ```
 During the build process if a folder is missing the `info.json` file that language will be skipped.
-Your result should look like this: `src/locales/<code>/info.json` (where <code> is your language code identifier)
+Your result should look like this: `src/locales/<langcode>/info.json` (where <lang-code> is your language code identifier)

 ## How to translate a Changelog
-You can translate a changelog by creating a file named `<code>.json` (where <code> is your language code) in the changelog folder of that specific component/route/view
+You can translate a changelog by creating a file named `<lang-code>.json` (where <lang-code> is your language code) in the changelog folder of that specific component/route/view

 # Todo
     - Split HeroDatabase.json and Camping Data into 2 different files